Canvas and Its Enemies — Mildew, UV, Salt, and Wet Rot

 Every point where a sail contacts a shroud, a spreader, a batten, or itself under load is generating localised fibre damage.
 The surface fibres wear through, the underlying weave opens, and the opened weave provides both accelerated moisture penetration and the physical disruption of any surface treatment that was doing useful work there.
 Mildew, salt ingress, and UV attack all progress faster at abraded areas than at intact ones.

 The traditional response — tabling, chafing patches, sacrificial cloths at the predictable points of maximum contact — addresses the mechanical problem directly.
 The preservation treatments address the condition of the fibre that remains after abrasion has done what it will do.
 The two are not substitutes for each other.
-A well-treated canvas that chafes through at the spreader tips has failed for lack of chafing patches; a well-patched canvas that is never treated will fail progressively at every other location.
+A well-treated canvas that chafes through at the spreader tips has failed for lack of chafing patches.
+A well-patched canvas that is never treated will fail progressively at every other location.
 Both responses are necessary.

 The Pattern of Failure